DomBurke23/JavaPractice/README.md

 SavingsAccount.java
 This file demonstrates the use of methods.
 Methods can take input, do something with it, and return the kind of output we want.
 Procedural abstraction: knowing what a method does, but not how it accomplishes it.

+Shopping.java
+This file is using two arrays, altering one and printing both out.

 Store.java
 This file demonstrates the use of methods and parameters.